scikit-adaptation/skada-bench/README.md

-# DA-Bench: Benchmarking Unsupervised Domain Adaptation Methods with Realistic Validation
+# SKADA-Bench: Benchmarking Unsupervised Domain Adaptation Methods with Realistic Validation
-Welcome to the official implementation of [DA-Bench: Benchmarking Unsupervised Domain Adaptation Methods with Realistic Validation](https://arxiv.org/abs).
+Welcome to the official implementation of [SKADA-Bench: Benchmarking Unsupervised Domain Adaptation Methods with Realistic Validation](https://arxiv.org/abs).

 To reproduce the results in this paper, you have three options:
 - **Visualize stored results (Step 3):** with results in `/visualize/cleaned_outputs/`.